AmirPasalic/postgres-performance-test/README.md

 The performance-test.sh script will run a set of queries on the CarReservationsDb.
 Prerequisit is of course that we have created the CarReservationsDb with the initialize.sh script.

-Perormance test can be run with some arguments like how many times the queries should be run, should the queries run also with applied indexes on the database.
+Performance test can be run with some arguments like how many times the queries should be run, should the queries run also with applied indexes on the database.

-More infos on this command can be found in the help page of the performance-test.sh
+More info's on this command can be found in the help page of the performance-test.sh

 Example: `performance-test.sh --help or performance-test.sh -h`